iagurban/kit/README.md

 - Target: TypeScript projects (frontend and backend) that prefer zero runtime deps and strong typing.
 - Modules are split by domain (core, react, mobx, nest, prisma, redis, graphql, zod) — import only what you need.
 - Many utilities are small, composable functions — favor composition over inheritance; see docs for focused examples.
-- Not intended for standalone/npm consumption outside a workspace; import directly from the source in your monorepo.

 ### Scripts